Financial Aid Guide for Graduate Students

 To apply for financial aid for graduate school, you need to fill out the FAFSA.
 Although Pell Grants are not available to graduate students, the FAFSA is used to apply for many other types of aid, such as federal work-study, scholarships through the university, and federal graduate student loans.

-Graduate students are considered independent for the FAFSA, meaning they don't need information from their parents to fill out the form.
+Graduate students are considered independent for the FAFSA, so you don't need information from your parents to fill out the form.
 This makes it quicker and easier to file.

-Students should expect to provide information from their tax returns, bank accounts, and other financial documents when filling out the FAFSA.
+Expect to provide information from your tax returns, bank accounts, and other financial documents when filling out the FAFSA.

 What Kind of Graduate School Financial Aid Is Available?

 There are many types of financial aid for graduate students, including scholarships, grants, assistantships, fellowships, tuition reimbursement, federal student loans, and private student loans.
-Students should start by looking for grad school scholarships and fellowships that do not need to be repaid before considering student loans.
+Start by looking for grad school scholarships and fellowships you don't have to repay before considering student loans for graduate school.

 Here are the main types of financial assistance available to graduate students: